BitMadcouk/BMKDWebsite/docs/manuals/SS5.md

 (K) - DISK COMMAND This allows you to send any command to the specified drive.
 The desired drive is chosen using the F1/F2 key (see below).
 When you press K a ">" will appear at the bottom of the screen with the cursor flashing beside it.
 Just type the desired wedge symbol.

-(X)-EXIT Takes you from the DISK COPIER back to the opening menu of SUPER SNAPSHOT.
+(X) - EXIT Takes you from the DISK COPIER back to the opening menu of SUPER SNAPSHOT.

 F1/F2 - SOURCE DRIVE Selects the source drive.